 On the nose there’s Coconut, Almond, Malt and Cereal, Honey and some light Fruit notes.
 The palate meanwhile offers Honey, Corn, some Toffee, slightly Burnt Toast and a strong hint of Aniseed.

 Value for Money: Should come in around £30 which isn’t bad for a decent blend, aged 12 years.
-In fact, there’s more character here than in some single malts in the budget category.
+In fact, there’s more character here than in many ‘budget’ single malts.